How to Wear a Sarong as a Swimsuit Cover Up

 The best part of wearing a sarong is that you can easily transition your casual beach look to an evening out with a few added pieces.
 Most lightweight fabrics have a hint of sheer without being too see-through.
 However, ensure the fabric provides appropriate coverage for the occasion and destination.

 Switch out laid-back flip flops for a pretty pair of sandals to instantly elevate the style.
 Add a chain necklace, an arm cuff or bangles, and/or a complimentary pair of dangly earrings.
-Get creative with how you tie your sarong and have fun with the different ways you can create new looks.
+Get creative with how you tie your sarong wrap and have fun with the different ways you can create new looks.

 There are no limitations or rules for how to wear a sarong or the ways you can dress it up or down.
 As with most cover ups, they’re versatile enough to be a valuable part of any swimwear wardrobe.
 Add to your collection by choosing the colors and prints that are most alluring to you.